tequeter/dryspec/README.md

 ## How is it different?

-Unlike OpenSpec, SpecKit, BMAD, etc., LeanSDD focuses on:
+Unlike OpenSpec, SpecKit, BMAD, etc., DrySpec focuses on:

 - Shorter is better (faster to read, fewer tokens).
 - High-level only (don't repeat the code).